skhiggins/Python_guide/README.md

 * While you should read the style guide and do your best to follow it, there are packages to help you.
     - In Jupyter Notebooks before you write your script you can install three packages `flake8`, `pycodestyle`, and  `pycodestyle_magic`.
     - If you are in a Jupyter notebook, after importing your files Run `%load_ext pycodestyle_magic` and `%flake8_on` in two blank cells, and each cell afterwards will be checked for styling errors upon running.
-    - In Spyder go to Tools > Preferences > Editor > Code Introspection/Analysis and activate the option called `Real-time code style analysis` this will show bad formatting warnings directly in the editor.
+    - In Spyder go to Tools > Preferences > Editor > Code Introspection/Analysis and activate the option called `Real-time code style analysis`.
+This will show bad formatting warnings directly in the editor.

 ## Packages